|

 from which budget it is paid, as for example: 1.

 the central state and its ministries; Here we should note that public expenditure usually does not consolidate state-owned firms.
 Their capital goods expenditure is added to investment.
+In modern states, the expenditure of the different bodies is interlinked, with national programmes co-financing both international and decentralised projects.
+The co-financing with the private sector is sometimes actively looked for.
 Third,

 public expenditure can be classified according to the macro-function